Call us on 0800 211 8320 - or complete the form below:

 - Genetic predisposition

 - Viral infections (inner ear and auditory nerve)

 - Multiple sclerosis

 Treatment of Hearing Loss

-Hearing loss can be treated in a number of ways.
+There are a number of available treatments.
 For example, if it is simply down to a buildup of earwax, an audiologist can deal with this by ear drops, suction or a syringe.
 Bacterial hearing loss can be dealt with by antibiotics and surgery can repair a perforated eardrum.

-However, for the most common causes of hearing loss where there is damage to the inner ear, hearing aids are the most common and can come in a wide variety of types including:
+However, for the most common causes where there is damage to the inner ear, hearing aids are the most common and can come in a wide variety of types including:

 - ITC (in-the-canal) and CIC (completely-in-the-canal) hearing aids

 - ITE (in-the-ear) aids